OnurKeles4/CMS_Client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.7.

+## Description

+This project's purpose to manage the orders that customers have.
+This managment will be done by the user, and they will be able to add, update, the content of the customer/order or delete them.
+The Main page of the project includes a list of user's orders and a chart about the amounts of customers orders, which is organized by the Status of the order.
+This project is a demo project to learn the applications of Angular with different other libraries.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.